SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.SpectralTransformMethod

-Generator function for a SpectralTransform struct based on the size of the spectral coefficients alms and the grid Grid.
-Recomputes the Legendre polynomials by default.
+Generator function for a SpectralTransform struct based on the size of the spectral coefficients specs.
+Use keyword arguments nlat_half, Grid or deliasing (if nlat_half not provided) to define the grid.

 source